 It is designed to work under the constraints that are common in places like Haiti and rural El Salvador, where New Story works.
 Power can be unpredictable, potable water is not a guarantee, and technical assistance is sparse.

 The 3D printer has been under wraps for the last 8 months during building, testing, and development.

-ICON and New Story believe 3D printing technologies are set to transform global homelessness and will print their first community of homes in El Salvador in the coming 18 months.
+ICON and New Story believe 3D printing technologies are set to transform global homelessness and bring more homes to more people faster than ever.

 In the future, New Story plans to open this breakthrough technology from ICON to other nonprofits and governments around the world that are focused on providing safe shelter for underserved families.